 Duquesne University has a responsibility, as defined by the Pennsylvania Workers' Compensation Act, to provide wage loss compensation and payment for reasonable medical services and supplies for faculty, staff and student employees who sustain work-related injuries or illnesses during the course of employment.

-To meet this obligation, Duquesne has an established program that evaluates such incidents to determine fiscal liability, proper medical management and possible solutions to prevent future injuries or accidents.
+To meet this obligation, Duquesne University has an established program that evaluates such incidents to determine fiscal liability, proper medical management and possible solutions to prevent future injuries or accidents.
 In compliance with the provisions of the Act, the University has elected to be a self-insured employer.With this election, the University retains a Third Party Administrator to assist in the administration of this program.
-Duquesne has implemented procedures for reporting and obtaining medical treatment for work-related injuries and illnesses.
+Duquesne University has implemented procedures for reporting and obtaining medical treatment for work-related injuries and illnesses.

 These procedures include the utilization of a designated Panel of Medical Providers to treat such incidents.
 Compliance with these procedures will provide effective medical treatment while efficiently minimizing the possible loss of work time.